emmygood/music-lyric-madness/TESTING.md

      ![screenshot](documentation/validation/bug5.png)

      To fix this, I checked the variable it was refering to, questionsShuffled.
-This needed to change to a let variable.
+This actually needed to change to a let variable in order for the function to work properly.

 - Js Failed to load resource

      ![screenshot](documentation/validation/bug2.png)

-     To fix this issue, I created a [favicon](https://www.favicon.cc/).
+     To fix this issue, I created my own [favicon](https://www.favicon.cc/) that is inline with the theme of the game.
 This also helps to give the site better SEO.